NacyNiko/naive_rule/README.md

 1. Clone the repository to your local machine:<br>
    `git clone https://github.com/NacyNiko/naive_rule.git`
-2. Install the required dependencies.
-We recommend using a virtual environment to keep the dependencies isolated.
-Navigate to the project directory and run the following command:<br>
-   `pip install -r requirements.txt`

 ## Usage
 Follow the steps below to run the Naive Rules code: